mongodb/terraform-provider-mongodbatlas/website/docs/r/maintenance_window.html.markdown

 # Resource: mongodbatlas_maintenance_window

-`mongodbatlas_maintenance_window` provides a resource to schedule a maintenance window for your MongoDB Atlas Project and/or set to defer a scheduled maintenance up to two times.
+`mongodbatlas_maintenance_window` provides a resource to schedule the maintenance window for your MongoDB Atlas Project and/or set to defer a scheduled maintenance up to two times.
+Please refer to [Maintenance Windows](https://www.mongodb.com/docs/atlas/tutorial/cluster-maintenance-window/#configure-maintenance-window) documentation for more details.

+-> **NOTE:** Only a single maintenance window resource can be defined per project.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.